-- (c) Unless the context otherwise indicates, words of the masculine gender will be deemed and construed to include correlative words of feminine and neuter genders, words importing the singular number include the plural number and vice versa, and words importing persons include firms, associations, partnerships (including limited partnerships), trusts, corporations and other legal entities, including public bodies, as well as natural persons. - (d) The terms "hereby," "hereof," "hereto," "herein," "hereunder" and any similar terms as used in this Resolution refer to this Resolution and such terms used in the form of registered bond herein refer to such bonds. - (e) Unless the context otherwise indicates, the term "Program Loan" as used herein shall include Program Securities and the phrase "Program Loans allocable to the Issue 2019-3 Bonds" shall include any new Program Loans and Program Securities acquired with proceeds of the Issue 2019-3 Bonds.
+- (d) The terms "hereby," "hereof," "hereto," "herein," "hereunder" and any similar terms as used in this Resolution refer to this Resolution and such terms used in the form of registered bond herein refer to such bonds. - (e) [Unless the context otherwise indicates, the term "Program Loan" as used herein shall include Transferred Program Loans as well as new Program Loans and, without duplication, Program Securities, and the phrase "Program Loans allocable to the Issue 2020-1 Bonds" shall include the Transferred Program Loans as well as any new Program Loans and Program Securities acquired with proceeds of the Issue 2020-1 Bonds.]